clowdhaus/eksup/templates/playbook.md

     - ℹ️ [Kubernetes `{{ target_version }}` release announcement]({{ k8s_release_url }})
     - ℹ️ [EKS `{{ target_version }}` release notes](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html#kubernetes-{{ target_version }})

-2. Per the [Kubernetes version skew policy states](https://kubernetes.io/releases/version-skew-policy/#supported-version-skew) that `kubelet` version must not be newer than `kube-apiserver`, and may be up to two minor versions older.
-It is recommended that the nodes in the data plane are aligned with the same minor version as the control plane; at minimum, they must not be 2 versions older than the control plane (updating the control plane first would put the version skew at 3 versions older which violates the skew policy).
+2. Per the [Kubernetes version skew policy](https://kubernetes.io/releases/version-skew-policy/#supported-version-skew), the `kubelet` version must not be newer than `kube-apiserver`, and may be up to two minor versions older.
+It is recommended that the nodes in the data plane are aligned with the same minor version as the control plane before upgrading.

     <details>
     <summary>📌 CLI Example</summary>